OCamlPro/techelson/user_doc/src/quick_ref/extensions.md

     `:: key_hash : option key_hash : bool : bool : mutez : 'g : 'S`
     `->` `operation : address : 'S`

-    Relevant section of this book: [Creating and Calling Contracts].
+    Since `0.7.0`, relevant section of this book: [Creating and Calling Contracts].

     Creates an instance of the contract named after the string parameter.
 The type of the storage of the contract must be `'g`.